Contact DPS Deposit Protection Customer Service

 Does the law apply to all tenancy agreements?

 Tenancy Deposit Protection only applies to Assured Shorthold Tenancies.
 This is the most common type of tenancy agreement.

 Where can I get more information about my specific circumstance and if I need to use this service?

-You can call the dedicated help line to find out any of the required information – alternatively, you can fill out the online form that is accessible from the DPS website.
+You can call the dedicated help line by calling the DPS number above to find out any of the required information – alternatively, you can fill out the online form that is accessible from the DPS website.

 What is “Prescribed Information”?

 Prescribed Information is information that the landlord is obliged to tell the tenant about the deposit and how it’s handled by the DPS.
 This is also a legal requirement.

 The details of the prescribed information order (2007) can be viewed online.

 Can I transfer from one account to another? (within DPS)